happy44300/pac-man-algoscript-clone/README.md

 ## Know bug
 * Due to CORS (Cross-Origin Resource Sharing) error within algoscript, we can't load image from an exterior url
 * There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
-* On low performance computer, frame rate may very, witch may alter the speed of the game (Tested on a pc with a Ryzen 2600X CPU)
+* On low performance computer, frame rate may very, witch may alter the speed of the game (tested on a pc with a Ryzen 2600X CPU)

 ## Quick code overview
-We use javascript object to reuse code between pacman and ghost We use pixel data to perform collision hence the importance of the drawing order The code is centralised into a main loop that is executed avery frame that can be summed as following
+We use javascript object to reuse code between pacman and ghost

+We use pixel data to perform collision hence the importance of the drawing order

+The code is centralised into a main loop that is executed avery frame that can be summed as following